MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_look_at_target.md

 # Entity Documentation - minecraft:behavior.look_at_target

-`minecraft:behavior.look_at_target` allows an entity to look at the target by rotating the head bone pose within a set limit.
+`minecraft:behavior.look_at_target` compels an entity to look at the target by rotating the head bone pose within a set limit.

 > [!IMPORTANT]
 > `minecraft:behavior.look_at_target` requires a target in order to work properly.
 Target can be determined by using one of the following behaviors: